phiberber/easelang/README.md

 ## Philosophy
 Our main objective is to create a programming language that can run both as a compild and interpreted language.
 We like to keep things simple, here is our philosophy:

-- Remove everything that isn't needed, even if it is part of the syntax.
+- Remove the most possible of the syntax, and make the syntax tags different from each other as possible.
 - Be a language that can run everywhere, without any proper installation.
 - Be a language that any beginner can understand.
 - Be the fastest possible, humans can make mistakes, but most of the times, we can solve them automatically.